AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :ada:`'Model_Mantissa` attribute is similar to the :ada:`Machine_Mantissa` attribute, but it returns the number of bits for the mantissa based on underlying numeric model for floating-point operations.
+The :ada:`'Model_Mantissa` attribute is similar to the :ada:`Machine_Mantissa` attribute, but it returns the number of bits for the mantissa based on the underlying numeric model for floating-point operations.

 The :ada:`'Model_Emin` attribute is similar to the :ada:`Machine_Emin`